GreptimeTeam/docs/docs/developer-guide/how-to/how-to-write-sdk.md

 The `HandleRequests` acts in
 a "[Client streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#client-streaming-rpc)" style.
 It ingests a stream of `GreptimeRequest`, and handles them on the fly.
-After all the requests are handled, it returns a summarized `GreptimeResponse`.
+After all the requests have been handled, it returns a summarized `GreptimeResponse`.
 Through `HandleRequests`, we can achieve a very high throughput of requests handling.

 However, currently the `GreptimeDatabase` service can **only** handle insertion requests.
 For query requests, we need to